spinningtopsofdoom/navigating-clojurescript-fire-swamp/clojure_west/externs/01-externs.md

 !SLIDE

-# So all we need to do is go through all your JavaScript libraries and write down all the names they export
+# All that is needed is to write down all the exported names of the projects JavaScript libraries

 !SLIDE